vaidyashruti26/Data-Science-Projects/README.md

    16. Determined accuracy of the model.
    17. Confusion matrix calculated.

-#  Iris Data Exploration using KNN
+#  Iris Data Exploration Using KNN
    practiced following points -
    1. Importing various python libraries.
    2. Importing dataset and visualisation of data by using head() and shape function.